IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 There is also generic documentation about [Secure Gateways](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/) available in the Istio documentation.

-The Istio Ingress gateway on the IBM Cloud is of type LoadBalancer and in the last exercise we created a DNS subdomain for it.
-This also automatically generates a "Let's encrypt" certificate for HTTPS/TLS traffic and creates a Kubernetes secret containing this certificate.
+The Istio Ingress gateway on the IBM Cloud is of type LoadBalancer and in the last exercise we created a DNS entry for it.
+This also automatically generates a "Let's encrypt" certificate for HTTPS/TLS traffic and it creates a Kubernetes secret containing this certificate.
 But the secret is created in the 'default' namespace.
 We need to pull the certificate from this secret, change its name, and create a new secret in the istio-system namespace so that the Istio Ingress gateway can use it.

 ### Step 1: List the DNS subdomains